zhukov/webogram/README.md

 #### Running web-server

 Project repository is based on angularjs-seed and includes a simple web-server, so it's easy to launch the app locally on your desktop.
-Install [node.js](http://nodejs.org/) and run `scripts/web-server.js`.
+Install [node.js](http://nodejs.org/) and run `node server.js`.
 Open page http://localhost:8000/app/index.html in your browser.

 #### Running as Chrome Packaged App